Julie Wojta

-Julie Nicole Wojta (born April 9, 1989) is an American basketball player for Gernika KESB of the Liga Femenina (LFB).
+Julie Nicole Wojta (born April 9, 1989) is an American basketball player for Basket Landes of the Liga Femenina (LFB).
 Wojta played college basketball at the University of Wisconsin–Green Bay, where she was a Wade Trophy and Wooden Award finalist, Horizon League tournament MVP, and a second-team All-America pick.
-Wojta was the first player from Green Bay drafted by a WNBA team, as well as the first to be named to an Associated Press All-American team.
+Wojta was the first Green Bay resident to be selected in a WNBA draught and to be included on an Associated Press All-American team.

 Early life and career

 High school

 Wojta hailed from Francis Creek, Wisconsin, and attended Mishicot High School, where she was a three-year starter on the basketball team.
 Wojta was a lauded player at Mishicot, receiving two years of all-county honors, two Manitowoc Herald Times Reporter Player of the Year awards, and two Olympian Conference Player of the Year awards.
 Wojta was also an Associated Press honorable mention selection for Wisconsin's all-state team after her junior year after leading Mishicot to a conference title.
 Wojta also participated in track and field as a high school athlete.